 There is also a small museum on-site with a miniature replica of Cholula showing the different layers of the pyramid.

-Unfortunately, I couldn’t enter the church, the pyramid, the museum, or the tunnels when I was there in September 2021.
-At that time, both structures were open only on weekends (COVID) and I visited on the weekday.
+Unfortunately, when I was there in September 2021, I couldn’t enter the church, the pyramid, the museum, or the tunnels.
+At that time, both structures were open only on weekends, and I visited on weekdays.

 21.2 Regional Museum of Cholula